-- We cannot know the outcome at this present time
+- You cannot know the outcome at this present time.

 Faced with this, your brain can simulate plausible scenarios, focusing on the worst probable scenario.
 For example, Paul will give a best man’s speech at his friend’s wedding and be worried about the speech.